Francisco Rodríguez Jr.: Title run

 After failing to capture the WBO flyweight title, Rodríguez Jr. moved up to super flyweight.
 He faced the former WBO light flyweight champion Ramón García Hirales, in his first fight at super flyweight, on 20 February 2016.
 He won the fight by unanimous decision, with scores of 99–89, 99–88 and 96–91.
 Rodríguez knocked Hirales down twice in the seventh round and once in the eight round, although he was unable to finish him.

 Rodríguez Jr. next faced Johnny Michel Garcia in a tune-up fight on 23 July 2016.
 He won the fight by a fifth-round technical knockout.
 He was leading on all three of the judges' scorecards at the time of the stoppage, with scores of 50–45, 50–45 and 49–46.
 Rodríguez Jr. was booked to face Crison Omayao on 29 October 2016, at the Palenque Vicente Fernandez in Gomez Palacio, Mexico.
 He knocked Omayao down once in the fourth round, before knocking him out in the fifth round.

 Rodríguez Jr. faced Hajime Nagai on 4 February 2017, in his first fight of the year.
 He won the fight by technical decision, with all three judges scoring the bout 50–43 in his favor.
-The fight was stopped at the 1:22 minute mark of the fifth round, as Nagai was unable to continue due to a eye swelling and watering caused by an accidental elbow strike.
+The fight was stopped at the 1:22 minute mark of the fifth round, as Nagai was unable to continue due to an eye swelling and watering caused by an accidental elbow strike.

 Rodríguez Jr. was next booked to face the undefeated Elias Joaquino on 12 August 2017.
 He won the fight by a seventh-round knockout, after having knocked Joaquino down once in the seventh round.
 He was leading at the time of the stoppage, with all three judges' having scored the fight 70–61 in his favor.